jinkett99/01-llm-webtext-classification/README.md

 Overview: This project aims to extract features from unstructured business website text data from BERT embeddings.
 These features would then be run and evaluated on tree-based models to characterize businesses on innovative capacity/status.
+Dataset folder is not included as datasets are classified as restricted/sensitive national data.

 General Description of Notebooks (.txt files):
 1. Generate Embeddings: